 Ceramic tile is a beautiful type of bathroom top material.
 Ceramic tiles are patterned, and the patterns are bold this makes them useful backsplashes and also perfect for the tub surroundings.
 Ceramic tiles are easy to customize in your bathroom.
 This gives you an opportunity to have the bathroom just the way you would desire it to look.
 You can also create a specific pattern using ceramic tiles.
-The ceramic tiles are usually popular with the Vanity Units.

 Ceramic tiles when glazed they are resistant to scratches, stains, heat and moisture.
 This quality makes them superior and appropriate for the bathroom given the constant regular use of the bathroom.
 Ceramic tiles are also readily available in the market, affordable and easy to maintain.
 In the event one tile is spoilt it can be replaced quickly.